zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/how-to-use/approvals/walkthrough-github/_index.md

 Perform the steps in the [Get started with Flux](https://docs.fluxcd.io/en/latest/tutorials/get-started/#get-started-with-flux) section of the Flux documentation to implement GitOps using Flux.

-* Before using Flux for Autopilot, Portworx, Inc. recommends you test if the GitOps integration works in general.
+* Before using Flux for Autopilot, {{<companyName>}} recommends you test if the GitOps integration works in general.
 Use the example specs provided in the get started guide above to verify it.
 * By default, Flux has a 5 minute git poll interval.
 To save time during testing, you can edit to `flux` deployment in the `flux` namespace and add `--git-poll-interval=30s` in the args to change this to 30 seconds.

 ## Step 2: Provide access to your Github repository used for GitOps